nightw0lv/VDSystem/Freya/L2JDP/readme.md

 - Check for response errors
 - Check if player voted

-**Donate Management** (upgrade version of [Donate Panel](https://github.com/nightw0lv/DonatePanel))
+**Item Delivery Manager** (Item Delivery Manager of [Free Donate Panel](https://mega.nz/folder/6oxUyaIJ#qQDUXeoXlPvBjbPMDYzu-g))

-- Player donates through Donate Panel
+- Player receives item through Panels like Donation, Vote, Referral like L2OFF
-- Item will be rewarded in game
+- Item will be logged and rewarded in game

 **Configs**